thecodeteam/puppet-scaleio-openstack/README.md

 ## Overview

-A Puppet module that updates OpenStack to work with ScaleIO 2.0 block storage
+A Puppet module that updates OpenStack to work with ScaleIO 2.0 block storage.

-Most aspects of configuration of ScaleIO have been brought into Puppet.
+Provides supports for volumes and ephemeral storages including live migration and resize.

 ## Setup